-“Nowadays, however, we are warm even in winter.
-For this reason the "ovens" we have in our body are hardly needed anymore ", explains Prof. Dr. Alexander Pfeifer of the Institute of Pharmacology and Toxicology of the University of Bonn.
+"Nowadays, however, we are warm even in winter.
+This is why the" ovens "we have in our body are hardly needed anymore," explains Prof. Dr. Alexander Pfeifer of the Institute of Pharmacology and Toxicology of the University of Bonn.
 At least funtil next winter, I say.
 At the same time, we eat an increasingly energy-rich diet and move much less than our ancestors.
 These three factors are poison to brown fat cells: They gradually cease to function and eventually die.
 On the other hand, the number of severely overweight people in the world continues to increase.
-“Research groups around the world are looking for fat-burning substances that stimulate brown fat,” explains Pfeifer.
+"Research groups around the world are looking for fat-burning substances that stimulate brown fat," explains Pfeifer.

 News from brown fat

-The team of researchers from the University of Bonn recently identified a previously unobserved function of a well-known molecule, inosine, which is said to be an effective fat burner.
+The team of researchers from the University of Bonn recently identified a hitherto unobserved function of a well-known molecule, inosine, which is said to be an effective fat burner.

 'Dying cells are known to release a series of messenger molecules that affect the function of neighboring cells,' explains Dr Birte Niemann of Pfeifer's research group.
 "We wanted to know if this mechanism also exists in brown fat."

 For this study, the researchers looked at the brown fat cells under severe stress, so that the cells were practically dying.
-“We found that they secrete purine inosine in large quantities, ”says Niemann.
+"We found that they secrete purine inosine in large quantities, "says Niemann.
 More interesting, however, was how intact brown fat cells responded to the call for molecular help: they were activated by inosine (or simply by dying cells in their vicinity).
 The inosine then ignited the furnace inside them.
-White fat cells have also converted to their brown brethren.
-Mice fed a high-energy diet and treated concurrently with inosine remained leaner than control animals and were protected from diabetes.
+The white fat cells also converted to their brown brothers.
+The mice fed a high-energy diet and treated with inosine at the same time remained leaner than the control animals. and were protected from diabetes.

 Okay, it burns fat in mice… And in humans?